 With Money Service Business license in Canada you can provide following services

-Financial service | Description of service |
+| Financial service | Description of service |

-Dealing with virtual currency (cryptocurrency) |
+| Dealing with virtual currency (cryptocurrency) | Providing virtual currency exchange services or virtual currency transfer services. |

-- Foreign Money Service Business (FMSB)
+- A registered Foreign Money Services Business (FMSB).

-Offering one or more of the following services:
+Providing one or more of the following services:

 - Foreign exchange dealing;

-- Remitting or transmitting funds;
+- Remitting or transmitting funds (including certain PSP models);

-- Dealing with virtual currency
+- Dealing with virtual currency;

-- Crowdfunding platform services
+- Crowdfunding platform services.

 Place of business in Canada:

-- Incorporated in Canada
+- Incorporated in Canada;

-- Employees, agents or branches in Canada
+- Employees, agents or branches in Canada.

 - You are engaged in the business of providing at least one money services business (MSB) service;